RanaSharjeelShji/Red-Clan-Network/README.md

 - **Flexible Data Handling**: If you also need something in return you can provide model or function will return response.statusCode and resonponse.body automatically.
 - **Simplified Code**: Get auto mapped models in simpliest form of `success` or `failure`.

+# Warrning
+`red_clan_network` does not help you with Socket APIs, this feature is under development and coming soon.
+You can contribute with us by doing work on github repo

 ### Red_Clan_Network Example
 ```dart